electronfraud/airplane_thing/README.md

 ## What is all this nonsense?

+The display is loosely based on real Air Traffic Control radar displays.
+Targets (aircraft) are depicted by symbols that vary depending on what kinds of information the system has received about them:

+- `/`: Target has an altitude and a transponder code.
+- `\`: Target has an altitude but no transponder code.
+- `+`: Target has neither altitude nor transponder code information.
+- `V`: Target's transponder code is 120x (where x is any number from zero to seven), i.e. it is VFR and not receiving radar services.

-The display is loosely based on Air Traffic Control radar displays.
-Each square is an aircraft.
-If the square has a line coming out of it, the aircraft will be at the tip of the line in one minute (at current speed and course).
-If speed and course data haven't arrived recently, no line will be drawn.
+If a target has velocity information (ground speed and course), there will be a line extending out from the target.
+The tip of the line is where the aircraft will be in one minute if it maintains its present ground speed and course.

-Aircraft also have data blocks next to them.
-Not all information will be available at all times--it all depends on which data has been received and how recently--but a full data block will look like this:
+Additional information, when available, is depicted in a data block next to each target.
+Here is an example of a complete data block:

 ```
 AAL404
-3274
-390=40
+=390
+400
 ```

 The first line is the flight number, callsign, or aircraft registration number.
 In the example, this is AAL404, i.e.
 American Airlines flight 404.
-The second line is the aircraft's current transponder code, or "squawk," which is assigned by Air Traffic Control to help identify the aircraft on radar.
-Squawks can change as aircraft cross into new ATC sectors, and some squawks have special meanings: 1200 is used by aircraft who aren't under ATC control, 7600 is used to indicate that the aircraft's radio is inoperative, and 7700 signifies an emergency.

-The third line has three elements: altitude, vertical tendency, and ground speed.
-Altitude is in hundreds of feet, so the example is at 39,000 feet.
-Vertical tendency indicates whether the aircraft is climbing, level, or descending.
+The second line has two elements: vertical tendency and altitude.
+Altitude is in hundreds of feet, so the example aircraft is at 39,000 feet (technically "flight level" 390, or FL390).
+Vertical tendency shows whether the aircraft is climbing, level, or descending.
 The example aircraft is level, so it has an equal sign.
 Climbing and descending aircraft will have an up or down arrow in this position.
-Finally, ground speed is in tens of knots.
+Finally, the third line shows ground speed in knots.
 The example aircraft is moving at 400 knots (460 mph, 741 km/h).

+Note that the symbology communicates what kinds of information have been _received_, not necessarily the truth about the flights themselves.
+In other words, if airplane_thing hasn't received a transponder code for an aircraft, it doesn't necessarily mean the aircraft isn't squawking a code; it just means airplane_thing hasn't received and decoded a message containing a transponder code recently.
+This can happen for any number of reasons, most of which have to do with antenna performance.